liris-xr/Nebula-Core/README.md

 In addition to the atomizer, we used two fans which are useful to control our air flow.
 The smallest one, *5VDC 25x25x6mm*, is always active and forces a constant air flow to be able to smell the odor more rapidly after its diffusion and mitigates the pressure drop when enabling the extraction fan.
 This one is a *12VDC 40x40x20mm*, much stronger, that runs for 2 seconds in order to extract the remaining odorant and thus improve the reactivity of the device.

-Nebula is ready to use with Unity (PC VR built or in editor), using the provided Unity-Package or scripsts from the Nebula-UnitySoftware folder.
+Nebula is ready to be used with Unity (PC VR built or in editor), using the provided Unity-Package or scripts from the Nebula-UnitySoftware folder.
 Furthemore, Nebula works standalone using an Android Archive Library using the provided package on your own built scene.
 (Tested on a Meta Quest 2)

 ## Repository Structure